Imb2023/shinobi-art-engine-collective/README.md

 }
 ```

-The BCMR metadata will bein the `build/bcmr` directory for BCH collections!
+The BCMR metadata will be in the `build/bcmr` directory for BCH collections!
 You can find more information about the BCMR format at [https://cashtokens.org/docs/bcmr/chip/](https://cashtokens.org/docs/bcmr/chip/)

 You can also add extra metadata to each metadata file by adding your extra items, (key: value) pairs to the `extraMetadata` object variable in the `config.js` file.